Official websites use .mil

 Secure .mil websites use HTTPS

 WHAT IS HEAT?

 Housing Early Assistance Tool (HEAT) creates an easy on-line experience to connect you, the Service Member, with your future destination and offers an on-line venue to obtain housing assistance prior to a PCS transfer.
 HQ Air Force Housing has successfully implemented HEAT across the AF Enterprise so members can reach out to installations when preparing for transition.
 Installations are accessible through the HEAT tool across CONUS and most OCONUS installations.
 Members should use HEAT when preparing to transfer to their new assignment.
 Learn more at the HOMES.mil site.

 Privatized Housing: Mayroad

 The appearance of hyperlinks does not constitute endorsement by the United States Air Force or the Department of Defense of the external Web Site, or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and Services/Morale, Welfare and Recreation (MWR) sites, the Unites States Air Force does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the purpose of the Web site.

 At Seymour Johnson Air Force Base, military family housing is privatized.
-Corvias owns the family housing and is responsible for maintaining, repairing, constructing and managing the community.
-In addition to your option to purchase and rent housing in the local community, you now may choose to live in privatized housing by signing a tenant lease agreement with Corvias.
+Mayroad owns the family housing and is responsible for maintaining, repairing, constructing and managing the community.
+In addition to your option to purchase and rent housing in the local community, you now may choose to live in privatized housing by signing a tenant lease agreement with Mayroad.

 For comprehensive information about the privatized housing community at Seymour Johnson AFB, Click here to see a complete listing of need to know, community specific items.